“The truth is so fragile that it needs a bodyguard of lies to protect it.”

 The Mortgaging of the Empire

 Lend-Lease negotiations highlighted Britain's desperate financial state.
 Roosevelt insisted Britain prove its poverty, leading to humiliating demands.
-Britain was forced to:
+Britain was forced to give up her gold reserves.

 Lend-Lease itself was far more punitive for Britain than for the Soviet Union, which received weapons for free, no strings attached.